livingdocsIO/documentation/reference-docs/includes/server_customization.md

 #### More flexibility
 The `uiComponents` array allows you to define a list of ui elements that are rendered in the sidebar upon selection of the `doc-include` (top to bottom).
 As you register your own component or helper provided by livingdocs, you have more choices but the development time increases as well.

-You can choose between 3 types or  you can generate the sidebar.
+You can choose between 3 types of custom UI components.
 1. `angular-component`, sidebar user interface

 2. `angular-modal`, user interface in a modal dialog (if more space is required), button in the sidebar to open the modal